LabinatorSolutions/algostorm-docs/source/strategies/Trend Following Strategy.md

 ### For Long Positions

-- The price action must pull back towards the blue fast channel then you need to see a rebound off that channel.
+- The price action must pull back towards the **FWD Central Band** then bounce from it.
+You need to observe the candle patterns to confirm the signal.
-- The blue fast channel must completely be above the red slow channel.
 - The **LMD** indicator must not be **above 70** when entering the position.
 - You need a **hidden bullish divergence** on the 15-minute time frame and a **regular bullish divergence** on the 1-minute time-frame.
 You can identify these divergences using both the **LMD** and **VTD** indicators.
 If you are swing trading, you can spot such divergences on the high time frames (e.g. The daily and the 4-hour).
-- If you are day trading, then the price action must also be above the **VWAP** of the trading session and above the **200 linear regression slope** of the **FWD** indicator.

 ### For Short Positions

-- The price action must pull back towards the blue fast channel then you need to see a rebound off that channel.
+- The price action must pull back towards the **FWD Central Band** then bounce from it.
+You need to observe the candle patterns to confirm the signal.
-- The blue fast channel must completely be below the red slow channel.
 - The **LMD** indicator must not be **below 30** when entering the position.
-- You need a **hidden bearish divergence** on the 15-minute time frame and a **regular bearish divergence** on the 1-minute time-frame.
+- You need a **hidden bullish divergence** on the 15-minute time frame and a **regular bullish divergence** on the 1-minute time-frame.
 You can identify these divergences using both the **LMD** and **VTD** indicators.
 If you are swing trading, you can spot such divergences on the high time frames (e.g. The daily and the 4-hour).
-- If you are day trading, then the price action must also be below the **VWAP** of the trading session and below the **200 linear regression slope** of the **FWD** indicator.

 ## Where To Place The Stop Loss?

-- Place the stop loss 0.2% beyond the slow red channel of the AlgoStorm's **FWD** indicator on the 15-minute time frame.
+- Place the stop loss **0.2%** beyond the **FWD Central Band** on the 15-minute time frame.
 You can also use the key levels on the 4-hour time frame if you are swing trading.

 ## When To Take Profit?